John Warner dies; former GOP senator was military expert

 “In Virginia, we expect a lot of our elected officials," Mark Warner said Wednesday.
 "We expect them to lead, yet remain humble.
 We expect them to serve, but with dignity.
 We expect them to fight for what they believe in, but without making it personal.
 John Warner was the embodiment of all that and more.
 I firmly believe that we could use more role models like him today."

-Sen. Tim Kaine, D-Va., said, “Once I came to the Senate, I understood even more deeply the influence of John Warner.
+Democratic Sen. Tim Kaine of Virginia said, “Once I came to the Senate, I understood even more deeply the influence of John Warner.
 I came to know John McCain, Carl Levin, and so many others who served with him and attested to his integrity and outsized influence in a body he loved so dearly.”

 Former Defense Secretary Robert Gates, who served both Democratic and Republican administrations, said Warner's "steadfast support for our men and women in uniform made a difference in their lives and in the security of our country.
 His friends and admirers came from across the political spectrum and he set an example for all of bipartisan leadership.”

 Flags at the Senate side of the U.S. Capitol were flown at half-staff.
 Senate Majority Leader Chuck Schumer praised Warner as a “consensus builder” and an “authority on military affairs.”
-Senate Republican leader Mitch McConnell, R-Ky., also paid tribute to Warner from the Senate floor, calling him a “principled patriot across the board.”
+Senate Republican leader Mitch McConnell of Kentucky called Warner a “principled patriot across the board.”

 The courtly senator with chiseled features and a thick shock of gray hair was so popular with Virginia voters that Democrats did not bother to challenge him in 2002.